-In the SA surface fishery there has been reduced competition for SBT among fishers following the introduction of individual transferable quotas (ITQs).
+In the SA purse seine fishery there has been reduced competition for SBT among fishers following the introduction of individual transferable quotas (ITQs).
 Since the late 1980s, the fishery has targeted small (<80 cm) SBT, which were previously taken in bulk for canning (Caton et al. 1995).
 This resulted in an increase in the average length of SBT landed for fresh-chilled export.
-As the farm component of the fishery increased in the 1990s, the average length of SBT landed in SA decreased from a peak of 103.2 cm in 1995 to a low of 90.7 cm in 2006 (Table 2).
+As the farming component of the fishery increased in the 1990s, the average length of SBT landed in SA decreased from a peak of 103.2 cm in 1995 to a low of 90.7 cm in 2006 (Table 2).
 This is primarily due to selective targeting of schools to catch the best sized fish for farming.
-The average length of SBT landed in SA then increased and was 97.3 cm in 2009, but declined slightly to 95.9 cm in 2010.
+The average length of SBT landed in SA then increased to 97.3 cm in 2009, but declined to 94.4 cm in 2010 and decreased again in 2011 to 88.9 cm.